 Should there be a deviation from the validated and agreed transportation or storage conditions outlined above, the impact on platelet quality will need to be assessed in the context of the interruptions of agitation that those particular platelets have already experienced.
-For example, if an interruption of agitation is slightly over eight hours but the total duration of all interruptions within the blood service is only 16 hours then this is unlikely to affect the platelets, but no further interruptions should be allowed within the blood service, so that hospitals receive platelets with the resilience to withstand a further eight hours of non-agitation.
+For example, if an interruption of agitation is slightly over eight hours but the total duration of all interruptions within the blood service is only 16 hours then this is unlikely to affect the platelets, but no further interruptions should be allowed within the blood service, so that hospitals receive platelets with the resilience to withstand a further eight hours of nonagitation.
+Further, there may be cases when specific platelet units need to be transported long distances (for instance HLA-matched apheresis-derived units for a named patient) and the eight-hour limit might be breached.
+In these cases, it is important that the guidelines are applied pragmatically.
+Wagner et al 3 subjected apheresis platelets in plasma to three periods of non-agitation of 11, 11 and eight hours' duration (a total of 30 hours) and found 9 of 12 Amicus-derived units had pH above 6.4 after seven days, as did 11 of 12 Trima units.
+It would therefore be reasonable to allow clinical use of platelet units that had been subjected to one or even two periods of non-agitation that lasted no more than 11 hours, taking into account the device used to collect the platelets.
+Buffy coat derived platelets are not subjected to post-collection and pre-validation transportation, and are usually suspended in additive solution, so are likely to be more resilient to interruptions of agitation up to 16 hours long (van der Meer 20074).